 The good news is that these imprecision are fairly consistent, and after some tinkering I figured out a few rules of thumb for sizing dimensions.
 For the record, I tested these using Gizmo Dorks 2.85mm HIPS filament on high print quality in Cura.

 Below are some of the different 3D objects I tried to print and the resulting inaccuracies.
 These aren’t very precise measurements, but they should be good to about a quarter millimeter.
-I’ll add on to this list as I keep making parts, and I hope it helps you avoid repeating some of my early mistakes.

 For printing cylinders, there were no noticeable differences between commanded and actual diameters as long as the cylinder was reasonably thick.